maurges/every-rust-gui-library/notes.md

 - Documentation: good
 - Tutorial: no, but wasn't needed
 - Diving into source: didn't need to
-- Overall: approve, very easy to start using right no
+- Overall: approve, very easy to start using right now

 ## imgui